 Creating new analyses of information contained in a database often expands a discovery request beyond the immediate fields that contain the substantive information at issue.
 For example, a call center application may have components that help manage the workflow between the agents.
 This may include external logs that track who participated in a particular call, how the call was processed, and its ultimate disposition.
-Even if the responding party does not routinely look at all this stored information, if there is a question as to how the responding party managed its calls, a requesting party may want to analyze these data, including non-visible fields that tie these disparate data elements together.
-Therefore, it is critical for the responding party to confer with the requesting party as to the scope of the information to be produced.
+Even if the responding party does not routinely look at all of this stored information, if there is a question as to how the responding party managed its calls, then a requesting party may reasonably want to analyze this data, including the internal system fields that are not visible to the user that tie these disparate data elements together.
+Therefore, it is critical for the parties to confer as to the scope and format of the information to be produced.

-A final consideration with respect to new analyses made by requesting parties is the extent to which they can be used as substantive evidence in court.
-While the traditional approach for introducing this evidence is through a testifying expert, many experts may not be qualified to manipulate the underlying data to create the analysis that may form a partial basis for their conclusions.
-Instead, the experts work with one or more technicians who serve as the interface between the data and the opinion expert.
-At this time, there are no standard practices with respect to these data technicians and it is unclear to what extent their activities must be validated or whether they themselves must testify as fact or expert witnesses.
+A final consideration with respect to the requesting party's need to perform new analyses on the structured ESI is the extent to which the requested information can be introduced as substantive evidence in court.
+While the traditional approach for introducing this type of electronic evidence is through a testifying expert, some testifying experts may not be qualified to manipulate the underlying data to create the analysis that may form a partial basis for their conclusions.
+Certain experts may instead work with one or more technicians who serve as the interface between the data and the testifying expert.
+At this time, there are no standard practices with respect to these data technicians, and it is unclear to what extent their activities must be validated or whether they themselves must be available to testify as fact or expert witnesses to meet the evidentiary requirements.
 Further, such data processing has at times introduced questions regarding the accuracy and admissibility of analyses, even though they are based on the original data produced in discovery by an opponent.

-F. Locating Specific Database Information through Queries
+G. Locating Specific Database Information through Queries

-Filtering tools may facilitate the identification of relevant database information stored within a larger database or database system.
+Counsel should adequately communicate with the information technologists, database users, or other client representatives responsible for the database systems to determine the most efficient way to locate the responsive data.
+Those who are responsible for actually identifying relevant database information may need to rely on search tools, particularly for ESI within a larger database or database system.
 Three basic types of tools are available for this task: (1) built-in search functions relying upon an internal database index; (2) search functions that search database content in real-time (non-indexed) searches; and (3) third-party tools that develop their own indices or search existing data tables using alternate search algorithms.
-However, it should be noted that the IT departments in many large organizations require that such third-party tools be comprehensively tested before installation to ensure that data integrity and operational functionality are not impaired; the testing protocols can be quite rigorous and time consuming, thus potentially affecting the practicality of this option.
+However, it should be noted that the Information Technology (IT) departments in many large organizations require that such third-party tools be comprehensively tested before installation or use to ensure that data integrity and operational functionality are not impaired.
+In such situations, the testing protocols can be quite rigorous and time consuming, thus potentially affecting the practicality of this third option.